Deadline Day: Key times and how to follow with Sky Sports

 Trending

-And, so that you don't miss out on any of the news wherever you are, look out for live streaming of Sky Sports News on the Sky Sports News YouTube page and other digital channels in the hours of 7am, 1pm and 8pm on Tuesday.
+And, so that you don't miss out on any of the news wherever you are, look out for live streaming of Sky Sports News on the Sky Sports News YouTube page as well as at the top of this article at 7am, 1pm and 8pm on Tuesday.

 When does the summer transfer window close?